Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 ```

-The second parameter is the PUSH notification setting id got from the command `rbw application pns`
+As usual, the first parameter is your application id and the second parameter is the PUSH notification setting id got from the command `rbw application pns`

 ### Removing PUSH notifications from your application